 You can map the fields from your third-party integration to the fields that you defined in your incident layouts.

-Starting with version 6.0, mappers are separate entities from classifiers.
+Mappers are separate entities from classifiers.
 This enables you to do the following:

 Map your fields to incident types irrespective of the integration or classifier.
 This means that you can create a mapping before defining an instance and ingesting incidents.
 By doing so, when you do define an instance and apply a mapper, the incidents that come in are already mapped.

 Create a default mapping for all of the fields that are common to all incident types, and then map only those fields that are specific to each incident type individually.
 You can still overwrite the contents of a field in the specific incident type.